GracieteDev/recipe-django/README.md

 ### Acknowledgments to the People and the Furry Companion:

 - **Iris Smok**: Immense gratitude is extended to my CI facilitator, Iris Smok, for her invaluable help, endless patience, and unwavering encouragement throughout this journey.

-- **Excellence Ilesanmi**: Special thanks to my mentor, Excellence Ilesanmi, for his guidance and expertise in navigating the complexities of this Django project.
-His patience and adeptness in resolving bugs and issues have been pivotal to my progress.

 - **Dulce Gil**: Heartfelt appreciation to my sister, Dulce Gil, for her continuous encouragement and support.
 Her presence and motivation were my pillars of strength during challenging moments.